typelead/eta/docs/source/getting-started.rst

 you might want to get access to.

-If you have Eta already installed, go to the root of this repository's clone on your system, and run the following commands:
+If you have Eta already installed, go to the root of this repository's clone on your system, and run the following command:

 .. code-block:: console

-  git pull
-  git submodule update --recursive
-  ./cleaninstall.sh
-  epm update
+   ./update.sh

 This will do a fresh installation, recompiling all the core libraries with the most recent version of the compiler.